iherman/multikey-webcrypto-d/README.md

 ## Necessary extra types used by the API

-The interface makes use of the `JsonWebKey`, `CryptoKeyPair`, and `CryptoKey` types, which are global types in Deno or Node.js, defined by WebCrypto.
+The interface makes use of the `JsonWebKey`, `CryptoKeyPair`, and `CryptoKey` types, which are global types both in Deno and Node.js, defined by WebCrypto.
 The following types are also exported by the package:

 ```typescript
 export interface JWKKeyPair {